LLNL/Silo/docs/Chapter2-Section0.md

   SZIP recognizes the BLOCK=<int>, and MASK={EC|NN} parameters.
   The BLOCK=<int>, takes an integer value from 0 to 32, which is a blocking size and must be even and not greater than 32, with typical values being 8, 10, 16, or 32.
   This parameter affects the compression ratio; the more values vary, the smaller this number should be to achieve better performance.
-  The MASK=EC, selects entropy coding method, this is best suited for data that has been processed, working best for small numbers.
-  MASK=NN, selects the nearest neighbor coding method, preprocesses the data then applies the EC method as above.
+  The MASK=EC, selects entropy coding method, this is best suited for data that has been processed, working best for small numbers.MASK=NN, selects the nearest neighbor coding method, preprocesses the data then applies the EC method as above.
   The default parameters for `SZIP` compression are "METHOD=SZIP BLOCK=4 MASK=NN".
-If in a subsequent write operation (DBPutXXX, DBWrite, etc.
-  ) the value for `BLOCK` is bigger than the total number of elements in a dataset, the write will fail.
+If in a subsequent write operation (DBPutXXX, DBWrite, etc.) the value for `BLOCK` is bigger than the total number of elements in a dataset, the write will fail.
   This means that you should take care not to have compression turned on when doing small writes.
   To achieve optimal performance for `SZIP` compression, it is recommended that one select a value for `BLOCK` that is an integral divisor of the dataset's fastest-changing dimension.
-  Note that the `SZIP` compression encoder is licensed for non-commercial use only while the decoder (e. g. decompression) is unlimited.
+  Note that the `SZIP` compression encoder is licensed for non-commercial use only while the decoder (e.g. decompression) is unlimited.
-  Read more about `SZIP` licensing at http://www. hdfgroup. org/doc_resource/SZIP/index. html.
+  Read more about `SZIP` licensing at http://www.hdfgroup.org/doc_resource/SZIP/index.html.
   Note that `SZIP` decompression is **not** guaranteed to be available to all Silo clients; only those for which the Silo library was configured with `SZIP` compression capability enabled.
   Like GZIP, `SZIP` compression is applied to float and integer data independently of the types of meshes and variables.

   FPZIP compression: is enabled using "METHOD=FPZIP" in the `options` string.
   The `FPZIP` compression algorithm was developed by Peter Lindstrom at `LLNL` and is also designed for high speed compression of regular arrays of data.
   FPZIP recognizes the "LOSS=0|1|2|3" parameter which specifies the amount of loss that is tolerable in the result in terms of quarters of full precision.
   For example, "LOSS=3" indicates that a loss of 3/4 of full precision is tolerable (resulting in 8 bit floats or 16 bit doubles).
   Note that for data being written from a double precision writer for down stream visualization purposes, visualization tools such as VisIt often enforce single precision data.
   Therefore, specifying a loss of 32 bits here for double precision data could have a dramatic impact on compression and I/O performance with negligible effect in down stream visualization.
   If the `LOSS` parameter is not specified, the default is "LOSS=0".
 It is possible to build the Silo library without `FPZIP` compression support.
   So, it is not always guaranteed to exist.